Updated December 2019

 Direct cruises from Australia to Antarctica

-Many potential sailors don’t know that, every year, a few select Antarctica expedition cruises depart directly from our neck of the woods.
+Many potential sailors don’t know that every year, a few select Antarctica expedition cruises depart directly from Australia and New Zealand.
 The two departure points are Hobart (Tasmania) and Invercargill or Bluff (New Zealand).
 These exclusive charters offer perhaps the most distinctive Antarctic journey of all, one that cruises the longest and arrives at the remotest side of Antarctica, the eastern seaboard.

 Cruises to Antarctica from South America